mahfuzreham/Hoster71-package/README.md

 # Hoster_SH Hosting Packages

-Welcome to **Hoster_SH**!
+Welcome to **Hoster71**!
 We offer a range of affordable hosting packages to suit your needs.
 Whether you're running a personal blog or an e-commerce site, we have a plan for you.

 ## Hosting Packages